-Jen has lived in Columbia with her husband, Ted, for more than 25 years.
-They have three children, two of whom are in college and one still attending Wilde Lake High School.
+Jen has lived in Columbia with her husband, Ted, for nearly 30 years.
+They have three adult children who have graduated from Wilde Lake High School.

-Jen has been a community advocate and leader in the field of education since her kids began preschool.
-For nearly 20 years, Jen has worked with classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.
+Jen has been a community advocate, leader, and problem solver in the field of education since her kids began preschool.
+For nearly 20 years, Jen has worked in classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.

-Jen recently finished two years as the elected chairperson of HCPSS's Community Advisory Council.
+Elected to the Board of Education in 2018, Jen has displayed an intense work ethic and commitment to problem solving that is notable.
+Prior to her first term on the Board, Jen served two years as the elected chairperson of HCPSS's Community Advisory Council.
 See below for more details about Jen's advocacy.

 Jen is also an avid photographer, voracious reader, and amateur hiker.